vermegi/Deploying-and-Running-Java-Applications-in-Azure-Spring-Apps/Instructions/Labs/LAB_06_implement_event_support_asc.md

 1. Save the changes to the file.

 1. Open the `TestProducer.java` file in the `azure-event-hubs-for-kafka/quickstart/java/producer/src/main/java` directory.
-Verify that line 16 uses `telemetry` as topic name.
+In line 16, set the topic name to `telemetry`.

    ```java
        private final static String TOPIC = "telemetry";